 Preferred solution: Full refund.

-I didn't like: Misinformed customer service reps, Website siloed from stores.
+Walmart Cons: Misinformed customer service reps, Website siloed from stores.